 They also highlight the particular strengths of the collections, which contain rich medical, dental or nursing-related material including psychiatry and hospital and public health records.
 Arts and humanities collections range from examples of American beat and concrete poetry to the history of modern Greece.

-The Foreign and Commonwealth Office (FCO) Library Collection of 60,000 volumes on war, politics and diplomacy, travel, anthropology and the natural world includes a wealth of unique content ideal for use in teaching, learning and research.
+The Foreign and Commonwealth Office (FCO) Library Collection of 80,000 volumes on war, politics and diplomacy, travel, anthropology and the natural world includes a wealth of unique content ideal for use in teaching, learning and research.

 New online exhibitions are published each year to support College programmes including academic conferences and anniversaries; or to contribute to regional or national cultural festivals such as Open House Weekend and the Story of London.
-Alongside digital content, major exhibitions are also curated and are open to the public in the Weston Room of the Maughan Library in Chancery Lane: please visit these pages regularly for news on forthcoming exhibitions.
+Alongside digital content, major physical exhibitions are also curated and are open to the public in the Weston Room of the Maughan Library in Chancery Lane: please visit our web pages regularly for news on forthcoming exhibitions.